-This topic describes how to improve the security of the network connections between clients and Message Service (MNS).
+This topic describes how to encrypt messages to improve the security of the network connections between clients and MNS.

 You can use HTTP requests to access MNS from the Internet.
 For messages that contain sensitive information, you can improve the security of the network connections between clients and MNS by using the following two methods: